pce-devel/PCE_Controller_Info/README.md

 the console (SEL and CLR), and 4 being return signals from the joypad/peripheral.

-Electrically, the signals of SEL and CLR are generally pulled up by a 47K resistor on the peripheral to prevent issues on the internals of the peripherals if power is supplied but CLR/SEL arr floating;
+Electrically, the signals of SEL and CLR are generally pulled up by a 47K resistor on the peripheral to prevent issues on the internals of the peripherals if power is supplied but CLR/SEL are floating;
 this is not a likely case, but this is a protective measure.

-Similarly, the controller inputs also use 47K resistors as pullups, and return signals from the peripheral are genreally sent back through current-limiting 300-ohm resistors in order to limit the amount of current driven by the internal chips, in the event of an unexpected short circuit on the console side of the controller.
+Similarly, the controller inputs also use 47K resistors as pullups, and return signals from the peripheral are generally sent back through current-limiting 300-ohm resistors in order to limit the amount of current driven by the internal chips, in the event of an unexpected short circuit on the console side of the controller.